 If you are using two earthing points, for example in the DC installation shown above, it may be convenient to connect the lightning conductor to the supply-side earthing point.
 In any case, the lightning earth must be well separated from the borehole (and its earth, if it needs one.)

-3.5 Levelling and centring
+3.5 Zeroing the instrument

-Once it is installed, you should level and centre the instrument ready for use.
-This can be done using the various surface control units.
+Once it is installed, you should zero the instrument ready for use.
+This can be done using the various surface control units: